akhomy/docker-compose-lamp/README.md

 To view **PHP** info with **NGINX** use the IP: **http://172.55.0.3/info.php**.

-To enable **Selenium** check **docker-compose.yml** and uncomment related **selenium** and **php-fpm-data** sections.

-To enable custom configs from files, please, check image info and uncomment related image volumes section.

 **MailHog** is available under **http://172.55.0.5:8025**

 **NGROK** is available under **http://172.55.0.6:4040**

 **PhpMyAdmin** is available under **http://172.55.0.8**

-For running multiple instances on your local machine you could update IP range or port inside **docker-compose.yml**.
-For this, on your instance change IPs to another range, e.g. from `172.55` to `172.54.*`.
-The same are for ports.

 You could edit your system host file for accessing containers via domain names by adding lines (or something like this based on your IP and domains, don't forget to change `extra_hosts` in `docker-compose.yml`):